mbehrle/docker-tryton-server/README.md

 If you would like to do additional initialization `before` the startup of the server in an image derived from this one, add an `*.sh` script under `/docker-entrypoint-init.d`.
-The entrypoint script will will source any `*.sh` script found in that directory to do further initialization before starting the service.
+The entrypoint script will source any `*.sh` script found in that directory to do further initialization before starting the service.

 The following example steps would be required to say make your setup work with postgres and install the sale module.
+In case you want install all available modules use tryton-modules-all instead.

     # Tryton Server with Sale module and Postgres